rhariskumar3/AndroidPDFPreview/README.md

 ## Features

 * Display and interact with PDF documents
+* Generate thumbnails from PDF pages for preview purposes
+* Validate PDF documents for integrity, password protection, and corruption
 * Support for gestures, zoom, and double tap
 * Lightweight and easy to integrate into your Android apps
 * Compatible with Android versions 5.1 and above